 Leung received gold awards at the Open Dance Contest in Hong Kong in 2009 and 2011.

 Lynn Liang trained at Shen Zhen Arts School and further studied in The Hong Kong Academy for Performing Arts in 2012.
 She joined Hong Kong Ballet as a member in 2014.
 After she left the company she became a ballet teacher in 2019.
-Now she is a freelance dancer and teacher based in Hong Kong.
+Current, she is a faculty member of Hong Kong Ballet's Classical Ballet Training Programme.
+She is also a freelance dancer based in Hong Kong.

 During the Academy year, Liang obtained a full Scholarship.
 Liang won silver prizes in the Junior Group at the Asian Grand Prix in 2011 and at the Japan International Tsukuba Ballet Competition in 2010.
 She won third prize in performance and the Excellent Performance Prize at Taoli Cup Dance Competition in 2009.